 Having a good source of flowers next to the hive is ideal, and your bees will love you for it.
-It makes foraging much easier and the colony will probably thrive.
+It makes foraging easier, and the colony will probably thrive.

 5. Adequate ventilation

 Keep winter in mind when placing your hives.
 The top of a hill may be okay in spring, but the wind may be too much in winter.
-If you live in a cold climate, you may also want to check out our checklist on how to winterize a beehive.
+If you live in a cold climate, check out our checklist on how to winterize a beehive.

 6. Easy access is essential

-The best possible hive location isn’t much good if you have a lot of trouble accessing it.
-A quiet spot near the hills may sound ideal, but you don’t want to be lugging honey over too much difficult terrain in summer.
+The best hive location makes no sense if it’s difficult to access.
+A quiet spot near flower crops and water may sound ideal, but not if it requires lugging honey over long stretches in summer.
 If you can get to the hives easily, you’re more likely to visit regularly.
-Easy access means you’ll also have at least 3 feet of space behind the hive.
+Allow at least 3 feet of space behind the hive for easy access.

 7. Find a level spot

-A beehive needs to be level, so find a nice piece of ground that is perfectly level side to side.
-If possible, have the front about one inch lower than the rear so that any rain runs out of the hive.
+A beehive needs to be level, so find a piece of flat ground.
+If possible, have the front one inch lower than the rear so that any rain runs out of the hive.

-If you only have sloped land, use some wood or any other leftover materials that can prop up one side to make it level.
+If you only have sloped land, use wood or leftover materials to prop up one side and level it.